GtkBuilder and UI Files

 "</interface>";

 build = gtk_builder_new_from_string (uistring, -1);This method has an advantage and disadvantage.
-The advantage is that the ui string is written in the source code.
-So, no ui file is needed at runtime.
-The disadvantage is that writing the C string is a bit bothersome, as the xml needs quoting and special characters need escaping.
-If you want to use this method, you should write a script that transforms ui files into C-strings.
+The advantage is that the UI string is written in the source code.
+So, no UI file is needed at runtime.
+The disadvantage is that defining the UI as a C string can be tedious, as the xml needs quoting and special characters need escaping.
+If you want to use this method, you should write a script that converts UI files into C string literals.

 Or, if you have jq installed, you can use